betulbobac/RestAssured/README.md

 comment section are in the proper format.
 4. Think of various scenarios for the test workflow, all the things that can go wrong.
 Add them to test coverage

+CI execution completed by using CircleCI tool that is integrated with GitHub repository.